Interviewing Inmates for Change

 A department-wide effort

 Fothergill started the process in her Service Learning Internship seminar, which typically has students work 10-15 hours per week at a local non-profit agency or organization.
 Professor Nick Danigelis, an expert in survey construction, helped design the survey.

 “I can’t think of anything like this where everyone in the department worked together on a project with students and a community partner,” said Fothergill.
 “It’s an important step because the department feels like it has the skills to be engaged in important policy and program evaluation.
 That’s what we’re here for as sociologists – to actually affect policy and outcomes, not just study problems.”

-Fox continued the evaluation this fall in her Criminal Justice Seminar resulting in the interviewing of 379 inmates (25 percent of the Vermont’s total in-state prison population) at Vermont’s seven correctional facilities.
+Fox continued the evaluation this fall in her Criminal Justice Seminar, a service learning course, resulting in the interviewing of 379 inmates (25 percent of the Vermont’s total in-state prison population) at Vermont’s seven correctional facilities.
 Results from the 90-plus question survey were recently tabulated by students in Professor Jennifer Strickler’s Fundamentals of Social Research course for analysis by Fox’s 18 students.